hamishcunningham/fishy-wifi/wegrow-web/README.md

 # Implementation

-- Pelican + PelicanBootStrap + a Makefile from
+- Pelican + PelicanBootStrap + Pandoc + GATEWiki YAM + a Makefile from
   https://github.com/hamishcunningham/pi-gate
 - if you want to add style rules put them at the end of theming/pelican-bootstrap3/static/css/style.css